 Some types of archery gear are particularly hard to buy for bowhunters.
 Case in point?
 A new compound bow.
 It’s really hard to find the right bow for a bowhunter because there are so many variables in draw length, draw weight, and type of bow.
 Plus, there are a lot of personal variables involved.

 What about arrows?
-You need to know the spine of arrow your hunter needs, and that’s tough to figure out without a direct question.
+You need to know the spine of arrow your hunter needs, as well as the length.
 Release aids are similarly personal.
-Consequently, our guide to the best bowhunting gifts focuses on archery accessories like quivers, rests and sights — especially accessories that are clearly upgrades.
+Consequently, our guide to the best bowhunting gifts focuses on archery accessories like quivers, rests, sights, tools and related gear.

 An even safer bet, though, revolves around the kinds of hunting gear bowhunters need, like a great rangefinder or a binocular chest harness or camo rain gear.
-If you get really stuck, get a lightweight first-aid kit and then add-in a clotting sponge as a stocking stuffer.
+If you get really stuck, get a lightweight first-aid kit and then add-in QuikClot Gauze as a stocking stuffer.
 Why?
 Broadheads on arrows are incredibly sharp, and accidents do happen.

-For more detail, lets dive into our best bowhunting gift recommendations for 2018.
+For more detail, let’s dive into our best bowhunting gift recommendations for 2021 and beyond.

 Most archery hunters like to shoot at 3D targets to help prep them for the coming hunting season.
 A good 3D target helps a bowhunter visualize a hunting moment, which is critical when a real animal steps into shooting range.
-The Rinehart Woodland Buck has a core that’s constructed of Rinehart’s self-healing foam to help ensure a target that can hold up to many practice shots.
+The Rinehart Woodland Boar has a core that’s constructed of Rinehart’s self-healing foam to help ensure a target that can hold up to many practice shots.
 Better yet, the vital area is a replaceable locking insert — if your bowhunter does wear it out, it’s easily replaceable.
-One more thing: The Rinehart Woodland Buck Target is 30″ by 29″ long, so you don’t have to worry — it’s not a full-size deer target that’s hard to store or move around.
+One more thing: The Rinehart Woodland Boar 3D Target is 24″ by 39″ long, so you don’t have to worry — it’s not a full-size boar target that’s hard to store or move around.

 Some of the best archery hunting is in the late afternoon and evening, and a successful hunt often means trying to find an animal in the dark.
 A blood trailing light is critical for helping bowhunters locate downed animals, especially in rough country with thick cover.
 The Primos Bloodhunter HD Blood Trailing Light uses 600 lumen CREE XM LEDs with an optical filter that reduces select colors to help amplify the visibility of blood.
 Incidentally, this specialized flashlight is one of our top gifts for all hunters — not just bowhunters — because most hunters want any edge they can get when tracking in the dark.

 The Plano Parallel Limb Hard Bow Case is a can’t-go-wrong bowhunting gift because it’s easily adjustable to fit just about any compound hunting bow.
 Plus, it’s deep enough that you can leave many quivers attached to the bow when stored in the case.
 That’s very handy.
 So how is the Plano Parallel Limb Hard Bow Case adjustable?
 You can move the two support pillars around inside the case so that they will avoid the bow’s limbs, string, quiver, sight and any cords connected to a fall-away release.
 Other cases that don’t have adjustable pillars might not fit your bowhunter’s bow.
 This case is super adjustable.
 It’s strong enough to handle the back of a pickup or a UTV — but it’s not strong enough for airline travel.
-If you need a case that can take the abuse of airline baggage handlers, try the SKB I-Series Double Bow Case, which is big enough to handle a bow with quiver attached or two separate parallel-limb compound bows.
+If you need a case that can take the abuse of airline baggage handlers, try the SKB Rectangle Double Bow Case or the awesome Pelican Air Bow Case.

 Short stabilizers help reduce some vibration in a compound bow.
 Longer stabilizers help reduce bow torque and increase pin stability, but they’re long and ungainly when you’re out hunting in the forest.
 The Crossroad Archery Crossover 1233 Telescopic Stabilizer brings the best of both worlds: You can reduce the length of the stabilizer for shooting from a blind or tree stand but you can extend it to help provide stability for long shots.
 If your bowhunter wants to practice launching arrows well past 60 yards, a longer stabilizer can help increase effectiveness — and confidence.
 The Crossroad Archery Crossover 1233 Telescopic Stabilizer blends a vibration-reducing carbon body with adjustable weights at the end.
 It has a universal thread, so it should fit most any compound bow that has a built-in threaded stabilizer hole (and most do).
 Other stabilizers are great, but this one is something special.
 In our mind, it’s a can’t-go-wrong bowhunting gift.